 - Off-site storage.
 Files are easily transmitted off-site, giving you peace of mind that on-site disasters won’t affect your ability to recover data.

 - Remote access.
 Data stored in the cloud can be accessed from any device with an internet connection.

 - Automatic options.
-Cloud backup services can often be set up to run automatically, saving you time and preventing data loss due to forgotten backup scheduling.
+Server cloud backup services can often be set up to run automatically, saving you time and preventing data loss due to forgotten backup scheduling.

 Before signing up for your cloud backup services, make sure potential limitations are something you can live with.
 Some issues to consider are: